 A thirst for information

 Because we are so much closer to disasters with the advent of instant media, it’s natural to want to see things for ourselves.
-That knowledge may at times bring home the horror of what has just happened, allowing people to grasp the magnitude of the tragedy far better than by watching a television screen.
+That knowledge may at times bring home the horror of what has just happened, allowing people to grasp the magnitude of the tragedy far better than by looking at it on a screen.

 Never forget

-One justification for disaster tourism – and again, only after the emergency phase has passed – is to remember what happened in the hope it might never happen again.
+One justification for war or disaster tourism − and again, only after the worst has passed − is to remember what happened in the hope it might never happen again.
 Keeping the memory of dictators and criminals alive may serve as a warning and as a reminder to those who follow.

-At the very least, after the aid and humanitarian workers have gone.
+At the very least, after the emergency aid and humanitarian workers have gone.

 People need a chance to mourn and to come to terms with how their lives have changed.